 - Muscle weakness, often in your legs

-If you feel something like this, get medical help right away.
+If you feel something like this, get emergency medical help right away.

 Hyperviscosity: A large amount of myeloma protein might make your blood get thicker.
 This can slow blood flow to your brain and lead to:

 - Symptoms of a stroke, like drooping on one side of your face, weakness or numbness in one arm, and slurred speech

 Get medical help right away if you have any of these symptoms.

 See your doctor as soon as possible if you think you may have multiple myeloma, but keep in mind that other health problems can cause some of these same issues.